jdiamond/discoverable/README.md

 # Discoverable

-Discover packages and modules in them to compose your applications.
+Discover packages and modules to compose your applications.

-Discoverable adds the concept of module types.
-They're just strings that represent whatever abstractions your application needs.

-Applications declare what packages to scan for discoverable modules in their package.json.

 Packages declare what types they provide and what modules implement those types in their package.json files.

+Applications declare what packages to scan for discoverable modules in their package.json files.

+It's a layer of indirection between your code and your dependencies.
+Use `discover('foo')` in your code and configure what specific modules implement "foo" in your package.json.

 ## Install